How to Build an App Like GoFundMe: Crowdfunding Platform Architecture

 What makes a crowdfunding build fail

 Requiring account creation before donation.
-This single decision can cut conversion by 40%.
+This single decision cuts conversion by 30-50%.
 Build guest checkout first.
 Account creation is optional, post-donation.

 Underestimating fraud.
 The first $50K raised on a new platform will attract fraud attempts.
-Without payout delays and identity verification, you will have chargebacks that exceed the platform's ability to recover funds.
+Without payout delays and identity verification, chargebacks will exceed the platform's ability to recover funds.
 Build fraud prevention before launch, not after your first incident.

 Skipping the og:image generator.
 Campaign sharing drives most donation volume.
 If shared links show a generic thumbnail instead of a compelling campaign image, social sharing converts poorly.
 The dynamic og:image generator is a 1-2 week build that pays back immediately in campaign performance.

-If you're building a fundraising platform and want to scope the architecture and compliance requirements for your specific model, that starts with a 2-week discovery sprint.
-It produces a technical specification, a data model, and a weekly milestone plan before any code is written.
+RaftLabs has built payment platforms, donor management systems, and fintech products across 100+ builds.
+If you're building a fundraising platform and want to scope the architecture and compliance requirements for your specific model, that starts with a 30-minute scoping call.
+It costs nothing and produces a clear picture of whether GoFundMe or a custom build is the right answer for your fundraising volume and use case.

 Frequently asked questions

-A charitable crowdfunding MVP costs $100K-$160K and takes 10-14 weeks.
+- A charitable crowdfunding MVP costs $50K-$80K and takes 10-14 weeks.
 This includes campaign creation, donation checkout via Stripe, progress display, organizer dashboard, and fraud prevention.
-Equity crowdfunding under Reg CF adds 8-12 weeks and costs $180K-$280K because of SEC registration, FINRA membership, AML/KYC workflows, and investor accreditation checks.
+Equity crowdfunding under Reg CF adds 8-12 weeks and costs $130K-$200K total because of SEC registration, FINRA membership, AML/KYC workflows, and investor accreditation checks.

-Charitable crowdfunding (GoFundMe model) takes 10-14 weeks and costs $100K-$160K.
+- Charitable crowdfunding (GoFundMe model) takes 10-14 weeks and costs $50K-$80K.
 Equity crowdfunding (Regulation Crowdfunding under the JOBS Act) requires registering with the SEC as a funding portal, joining FINRA, running AML/KYC on every investor, enforcing per-investor and per-company raise limits, and filing regular reports.
-This adds 8-12 weeks and pushes cost to $180K-$280K.
+This adds 8-12 weeks and pushes total cost to $130K-$200K.
 The compliance overhead is significant and cannot be skipped.

 Ask an AI